ORCID-EU-Labs/orcid-feed/views/index.html.md

 ## Formatted Citations

 ORCID Feed supports formatted citations via the text/bibliography content type.
 These are the output of the Citation Style Language processor citeproc-ruby.
 The content type can take an additional parameters to customise its response format.
 A "style" can be chosen from the list of style names found in the [CSL style repository](https://github.com/citation-style-language/styles/).
-Many styles are supported, including common styles such as **apa** and **mla**:
+All 3000+ styles in the CSL style repository are supported, including common styles such as **apa**, **mla** and **vancouver**:

     $ curl -LH "Accept: text/x-bibliography; style=apa" http://feed.labs.orcid-eu.org/0000-0002-1825-0097